-The Minister also noted good progress in the development of the new School Inclusion Model.
-The pilot project – to run in 75 schools in parts of Dublin, Kildare and Wicklow – follows on from the National Council for Special Education’s Comprehensive Review of the SNA Scheme and provides an enhanced model of support in schools to provide better outcomes for students with additional needs.
+Almost 1000 new special needs assistant posts were allocated to schools in late 2019.
+The pilot project – run in 75 schools in parts of Dublin, Kildare and Wicklow – follows on from the National Council for Special Education’s Comprehensive Review of the SNA Scheme and provides an enhanced model of support in schools to provide better outcomes for students with additional needs.

 The key elements of the School Inclusion Model are:

 - Continuation of the In-school Therapy Demonstration Project providing a tiered model of speech and language and occupational therapy support for schools and students.

 - A new front-loading allocation model for special needs assistants (SNAs).
 A profiling system for special education teaching will be used to allocate resources, breaking the link with the need for an assessment.

 - The National Educational Psychological Service (NEPS) will be expanded to provide more intensive support.
 Additional psychologists will be recruited, giving greater access to the full range of in-school supports for students with complex educational needs.